MatthewMarinets/ap_sc2_notes/playing_the_beta.md

   * You can get an administrator terminal when you start cmd by right-clicking it and selecting "run as administrator"
 * run `python setup.py` in the administrator command prompt
   * This should ask to download all third party-libraries; hit enter to proceed
+  * We expect this to error with "error: no commands supplied"
+  * If there is some other error (usually complaining about cx_freeze), something went wrong with installing libraries.
-  * If this errors, share the error message in the discord to get help (and we can update this guide, hopefully)
+    * Share the error message in the discord to get help (and we can update this guide, hopefully)
   * Otherwise, we should be ready to go; command-prompt is optional from here on
 * Close the administrator command-prompt -- we shouldn't need it anymore, and it's not secure to leave administrator command-prompts open for long periods in general
 * Run `Launcher.py` to get your template yamls